Contrast sensitivity in MS: what the research says

 The MS-vision literature is large and growing; what follows is a careful tour of four anchors that are worth knowing about specifically, with one paragraph each.

 Linking the functional change to structural change with OCT.
 Optical coherence tomography (OCT) measures the thickness of the retinal nerve fibre layer (RNFL) at the back of the eye — the bundle of unmyelinated axons that converge to form the optic nerve.
 RNFL thinning is a structural marker of axonal loss in the optic-nerve pathway.
 Fisher and colleagues, in Ophthalmology in 2006, asked how RNFL thickness related to visual function in MS. They studied 90 MS patients and 36 disease-free controls; MS eyes had thinner RNFL than controls on average, and eyes with a history of optic neuritis had the thinnest of all.
-For every one-line decrease in low-contrast letter acuity or in Pelli-Robson contrast sensitivity, mean RNFL thickness fell by about 4 µm (Fisher, Jacobs, Markowitz et al., 2006).
-The functional measurement was tracking a structural change.
+For every one-line decrease in low-contrast letter acuity or in Pelli-Robson contrast sensitivity, mean RNFL thickness fell by about 4 µm.5 The functional measurement was tracking a structural change.
 That correlation is part of why low-contrast measures of vision are taken seriously as secondary endpoints in MS clinical trials, rather than dismissed as soft outcomes.

 A few other patterns are worth knowing about because they shape what to expect from your own measurements.
 Asymmetry between eyes is common — optic neuritis is most often unilateral, so an MS eye with a history of named attack and a fellow eye without one can show measurably different contrast sensitivity, and that difference can persist for years.
 The pattern across spatial frequencies is often broad rather than narrow, with reductions across the mid range of the contrast sensitivity function rather than a single-frequency notch.
 And the change over time — the slope of contrast sensitivity from one measurement to the next — is often the most useful clinical question, more so than any single absolute number.